romeerez/orchid-orm/packages/docs/src/guide/orm-test-factories.md

 })
 ```

-It's possible to provide extra data, which is not defined by Model columns:
+It's possible to provide extra data, which is not defined by table columns:

 ```ts
 const user = userFactory.build({